 “DARPA is looking for ways to characterize which regions come into play for different conditions – measured from brain networks down to the single neuron level – and develop therapeutic devices that can record activity, deliver targeted stimulation, and most importantly, automatically adjust therapy as the brain itself changes,” DARPA program manager Justin Sanchez said.

 There are a variety of different ways people are going to interrupt this emerging technology.
-Some will likely see it as an advancement into improving the lives and health of the populace, while others are going to see this as yet another intrusion into our lives and privacy (more Edward Snowden NSA stuff) .
+Some will likely see it as an advancement in improving the populace’s lives and health, while others will see this as yet another intrusion into our lives and privacy (more Edward Snowden NSA stuff).
 However you see it, there’s no arguing that technology is moving more rapidly than ever.
 Perhaps faster than some would like.
-What do you think about the “Brain Chip”?
-Let us know in the comments below or on Google+, Facebook and Twitter.
+What do you think about these “Brain Chips”?
+Would you want brain chips implanted in your head?
+Let us know in the comments below or on Google+, Facebook, and Twitter.
 Our social media links are to the left of your screen.